 The standard life expectancy for an air conditioner is about 15 years.
 But if it abused, poorly maintained, and runs hard due to a hot attic, it may only last several years.

 A cooler attic will also help reduce your electricity bill if your A/C doesn’t have to run as long.

 Read Also: What Are The Best Solar Powered Attic Fans?

 How To Prevent Ice Dams & Mold With Gable Attic Fans?

 Another benefit of a properly ventilated attic is that it can help prevent ice damming.

-Ice damming is when snow melts on the upper roof, and the water drains to the lower roof, re-freezes, and then forms a type of “dam” blocking the drainage.
+Roof ice dams occur when snow melts on the upper roof, and the water drains to the lower roof, re-freezes, and then forms a type of “dam” blocking proper water drainage.

 If the attic is hot, and the home’s interior is cool, when these two air masses meet, water droplets can form inside the attic — water on the roof sheathing, rafters, drywall, insulation, and ceiling joists.

 Mold only needs three things to grow..